 Travel towards the northeast corner of Iceland today, and to the fjords of Akureyri, Iceland’s northern capital.
 Along the way visit Grasbrok Crater for scenic views.
 Call on a Gauksmyri farm featuring famed Icelandic horses followed by a stop at Glaumbaer Farm and folk museum.
 In Akureyri, enjoy free time for lunch on your own then take a guided coach and walking tour of this urban gem before checking in at the hotel.
 Dinner tonight is on your own.
 (B)Day 5 - Akureyri and Lake Myvatn

 Travel to beautiful Lake Myvatn.
 One of the world’s natural wonders, Lake Myvatn and its environs of bubbling mud flats, lava fields, and lunar-like volcanic craters comprise a stunningly beautiful national park.
 The explorations begin with a stop at Godafoss, the “waterfall of the gods” named for the carvings of Norse gods discarded here when the country was declared Christian a thousand years ago.
 Walk up to the fascinating Hverfjall crater, a local landmark.
 Later see the region’s unique “pseudo craters,” the boiling mud pots at Namaskard, the bizarre lava formations at Dimmuborgir, the explosive crater at Viti, and the flat volcano system at Krafla.
+The last stop is the incredible "Glacial River Canyon" National Park, which includes a walk to jaw-dropping Dettifoss, Europe's most powerful waterfall and Iceland's "Niagara".
 Return to the hotel in time for dinner on your own tonight.
 (B,L)Day 6 - Akureyri and Jökulsárgljúfur National Park

-Today visit the incredible “Glacial River Canyon” National Park, yet another of Iceland’s natural wonders, and walk to jaw-dropping Dettifoss, Europe’s most powerful waterfall and Iceland’s “Niagara.”
-Traverse Hljodaklettar, the labyrinth of “echoing rocks” created by the spiral basalt formations of arches and canyons here.
+This morning, traverse Hljodaklettar, the labyrinth of “echoing rocks” created by the spiral basalt formations of arches and canyons here.
 Continue on to Asbyrgi, a huge canyon enveloped by towering walls; in the middle of the partially wooded canyon sits a huge hoof-shaped rock called “The Island.”
-Returning to Akureyri after this scenic overload, visit the picturesque fishing village of Husavik.
+Continue to Husavik, embark on a bird-watching cruise to Puffin Island to see the thousands of seabirds here: puffins, black guillemots, fulmars, Arctic terns.
 (B)Day 7 - Reykjavik, Thingvellir National Park, Hella

 This morning transfer to the airport for the flight to Reykjavik.
 Upon arrival drive to Thingvellir National Park, known both for its historic import and as the place where the fissure between the geological plates of North America and Europe is most evident.
 Learn about the historic parliament founded here in A.D.
 930, and walk along a gorge into the rift valley itself.
 After a lunch of wild freshwater trout at a lakeside hotel, depart for Great Geysir, the most famous of the geysers here; and Gullfoss, Iceland’s immensely popular “golden” waterfall.
 Drive down to the country’s southern coast to the beautiful agricultural area of Hella, one of three main regional centers in South Iceland.
 (B,L,D)Day 8 - Hella and Vik

-Traveling back to Reykjavik today stop at Seljalandsfoss, Iceland’s most photographed waterfall, and continue through “saga” country, the setting of one of the country’s famous medieval stories.
+Traveling back to Reykjavik through “saga” country, the setting of one of the country’s famous medieval stories.
 Upon arrival in Reykjavik, enjoy lunch at a local restaurant then embark on a city tour of the Icelandic capital, home to more than two-thirds of Iceland’s population.
-Meet with a local journalist to learn about the recent bank crisis and its effects throughout Iceland.
+Meet with a local expert to learn about the recent bank crisis and its effects throughout Iceland.
 Dinner tonight is on your own.
 (B,L)Day 10 - Reykjavik

 Today is at leisure to explore and enjoy Reykjavik as you please; those who wish can join in an optional tour to the Blue Lagoon for a soothing bath in geothermal waters rich with silica, sulfur, and other minerals.
 Tonight celebrate over a farewell dinner.
 (B,D)Day 11 - Depart for U.S.